ThoughtWorks Master class - Agile programming for fun and profit

 Then came the questions, one guy who seemed to be particularly interested in showing himself off came up with two really stupid questions that did not make sense at all and Martin Folwer just said that he could not understand the question at all.
 This really shows a big cultural difference between India and US.
-In India this kind of candor would have been considered rude but not in US.
+Reading up on EducationSpeaks online, I learned that, in India this kind of candor would have been considered rude but not in US.
 Which is totally great, that guy truly deserved what he got 🙂

 We took a break for lunch and I could not ask Martin Folwer my questions as we had run out of time, but I saw him sitting alone a little later and went up to talk to him.
 First I asked him something that has bothered me a lot, testing GUI intensive apps, for simple data entry screens there is hope via the techniques described in “The humble dialog box” but for other class of apps like photoshop etc. there is little available knowledge.
 Martin Fowler was not much help either he just said that he would have to take a look at my app in more detail (typical consultant answer me thinks :))

 Next questions I asked him was how long it takes for him to write on of his articles as I’ve always been amazed at the amount of good thoughts that go into his articles.
 He said that he had no idea as he did not keep good track of his time.
 Strange!

 As a person I think Martin Fowler is a great thinker and he’s got an amazing experience in developing enterprise apps.
 I also suspect that he is a good programmer despite his claims otherwise 🙂 The only negative trait in his personality is I think his arrogance (I didn’t interact with him much at all but that’s what I got from what little I did)

 The session on cruise control was quite boring for me